Where to find Mexico City’s best bits

 Helping introduce visitors to the culinary passions of the Mexican capital since 2012, co-founders Connie Estefan and Lety Hinojos of Mexican Food Tours have created a sumptuous gateway with their Polanco neighbourhood tasting tour.
-“When Chilangos want good food, they come to Polanco,” our hosts assert, using the colloquial slang for the residents of the Distrito Federal.
+“When Chilangos want good food, they come to Polanco.
+We’ve also gotten hold of a really good UberEats Clone script, which has enabled us to carry out food delivery,” our hosts assert, using the colloquial slang for the residents of the Distrito Federal.
 It’s not difficult to assess what anyone with an eye for quality might see in this elegant enclave – crisp, modern architectural lines; broad, shaded avenues named after famous authors and philosophers, such as Galileo, Emerson, Poe, and Molière.

 Flower shops spill out onto sidewalks bustling with businessmen enjoying an extended lunch hour.
 In this neighbourhood, the stylish Mexican elite patron designer boutiques and galleries, leaving their purebreds to be walked around the fountains of the garden parks.
 One of the wealthiest of the city’s districts, Polanco is as luxurious and modern as Beverly Hills but with an appetite that is undeniably Mexican.